-The Alexander Palm is comfortable in suburban gardens and also lining streets and prettying up parks.
+The Alexander palm is comfortable in suburban gardens and also lining streets and prettying up parks.
 The palm grows quickly and although tropical is the preferred climate, it has popped up around the world to thrive in colder regions.

-The Alexander Palm can handle really heavy rainfall and is much loved for its gorgeous shape.
+The Alexander palm can handle really heavy rainfall and is much loved for its gorgeous shape.
 As far as palms go, it keeps itself neat.

-Archontophoenix Alexandrae Plant Features
+Archontophoenix aexandrae Plant Features

-The average height you’re looking at is around 15 metres but the Alexander Palm can grow up to 24 metres tall.
+The average height you’re looking at is around 15 metres but the Alexander palm can grow up to 24 metres tall.
 With that kind of size, this is not a palm you would often find indoors in a hurry but it can get comfortable on a patio or in a courtyard for example.

 This palm has lovely hanging flowers that are white or purple and the clusters of flowers can be up to a metre in length.
 It kind of looks like a necklace draped on a tree.

 The equally good looking leaves are dark green on the top surface and white on the underneath side.
 The leaves are not flat but have a twisted look.
-The Alexander Palm produces fruit that goes from green to a bright red when it’s ripe.
+The Alexander palm produces fruit that goes from green to a bright red when it’s ripe.

 How to Grow Alexander Palm

-The Alexander Palm likes acidic soil and appreciates mulch.
+The Alexander palm likes acidic soil and appreciates mulch.
 Just ensure the mulch doesn’t touch the edges of the tree trunk.
 The soil should have good drainage too.
 This hopefully means you won’t be dealing with root rot.

-Apparently a happy Alexander Palm is one with warm roots and its mulch and manure that achieve this cosy feeling for your palm.
+Apparently a happy Alexander palm is one with warm roots and its mulch and manure that achieve this cosy feeling for your palm.
 Organic matter is like cake to palm trees.
 You can use something like cow manure or tea tree mulch.

-True to the reputation of other palm trees, the Alexander Palm will enjoy full sun to part sun to part shade which gives you lots of options for where to place it.
+True to the reputation of other palm trees, the Alexander palm will enjoy full sun to part sun to part shade which gives you lots of options for where to place it.

-The Alexander Palm needs some humidity otherwise you might notice that the edge of the leaves become brown.
+The Alexander palm needs some humidity otherwise you might notice that the edge of the leaves become brown.
 If you need to increase humidity you can place plants closer together, or mist the plant now and then.
 Placing a small humidifier close by also helps.

 Propagating Alexander Palm

-Once you decide that the Alexander Palm is for you, it’s really easy to propagate your own from seed.
+Once you decide that the Alexander palm is for you, it’s really easy to propagate your own from seed.
 The germination process is around 6 weeks.
 The best time to plant the seeds is during the spring time and the seedlings will need to live somewhere that has full sun or otherwise has part shade.

 Plant the seed with just a little bit of soil – you can even half bury it.
 Palms don’t like to be buried in too much soil or too deep.
 If you think about how the palm seeds operate in nature this might make more sense.